AviaCounterHelix/Path-finding/README.md

 As a result of next steps an isotropic material and plate-shell property were added

 The Young's Modul is equal 21000 kgf/mm^2 and Poisson ration is 0.3.
-Thesre parameters is about steel alloys
+These parameters is about steel alloys

 The thickness of plate property is 1 mm